 Participation in the Flexible Spending Account Plan is optional.
 Election changes are made annually at open enrollment.
 An employee must re-enroll in the Plan each plan year.
 Money contributed to this program must be used within the year or will be forfeited, as defined under regulations.
-Contact the human resources office for additional information.
+Contact your HR Generalist for additional information.